-32 Human behaviour and choices are a function of personal and social norms and the content of norms 33 depends on the context (Sunstein 1996; Niamir 2019; Thaler and Sunstein 2009).
-Climate change 34 challenges pose major collective action problems, where a group benefits from a certain action, but no 35 individual has sufficient incentive to act alone (Nyborg et al. 2016; Niamir 2019).
-Here, formal 36 institutions (e.g., laws and regulations) are not always able to impose collectively desirable outcomes.
-37 Instead, informal institutions, such as social norms, can play a crucial role.
-If conditions are right, policy 38 can support social norm changes, helping address global problems (Nyborg et al. 2016; Niamir 2019).
-39 Sunstein (Sunstein 1996) appraise people's choices and preferences in terms of intrinsic value, 40 reputational effects, and effects on self-conception.
-Law and regulations potentially play an important 41 role, by which the function of law in expressing social values with the goal of shifting social norms.
-42 There can be a serious obstacle to freedom in the fact that individual choices are a function of social 43 norms, social meanings, and social roles, which individuals may deplore, and over which individuals 44 have little or no control (Sunstein 1996).
-Here collective action and movements may be necessary to 45 enable people to change norms that they do not like (Bamberg et al. 2015; Sunstein and Reisch 2014; 46 Niamir et al. 2020a).
+Human behaviour and choices are a function of personal and social norms and the content of norms depends on the context (Sunstein 1996; Thaler and Sunstein 2009; Niamir 2019).
+Climate change challenges pose major collective action problems, where a group benefits from a certain action, but no individual has sufficient incentive to act alone (Nyborg et al. 2016; Niamir 2019).
+Here, formal institutions (e.g., laws and regulations) are not always able to impose collectively desirable outcomes.
+Instead, informal institutions, such as social norms, can play a crucial role.
+If conditions are right, policy can support social norm changes, helping address global problems (Nyborg et al. 2016; Niamir 2019).
+Sunstein (=1996) appraised people's choices and preferences in terms of intrinsic value, reputational effects, and effects on self-conception.
+Law and regulations potentially play an important role, by which the function of law in expressing social values with the goal of shifting social norms.
+There can be a serious obstacle to freedom in the fact that individual choices are a function of social norms, social meanings, and social roles, which individuals may deplore, and over which individuals have little or no control (Sunstein 1996).
+Here collective action and movements may be necessary to enable people to change norms that they do not like (Sunstein and Reisch 2014; Bamberg et al. 2015; Niamir et al. 2020a).
 Some norms are obstacles to human well-being and autonomy.
-It is appropriate 47 for law to alter norms if they diminish well-being and autonomy (Thaler and Sunstein 2009; Sunstein 48 1996).
+It is appropriate for laws to alter norms if they diminish well-being and autonomy (Sunstein 1996; Thaler and Sunstein 2009).

-1 Being part of a group or organisation that values the environment and advocates mitigation actions 2 promotes mitigation actions (Ruepert et al. 2017; Sloot et al. 2018), particularly when individuals 3 strongly identify with the peer group (Biddau et al. 2016; Fielding and Hornsey 2016; Jans et al. 2018) 4 or have strong ties with this group (Weenig and Midden 1991).
-When people feel strongly connected 5 to a group, they may come to adopt the goals of the group as their own goals (Jans et al. 2018).
-Similarly, 6 block leader approaches in which change is initiated from the bottom-up are effective in promoting 7 mitigation behaviours (Abrahamse and Steg 2013); local ambassadors are more successful at 8 convincing others when they already adopted the promoted behaviour or programmes themselves as 9 this increases their credibility (Kraft-Todd et al. 2018).
+Being part of a group or organisation that values the environment and advocates mitigation actions promotes mitigation actions (Ruepert et al. 2017; Sloot et al. 2018), particularly when individuals strongly identify with the peer group (Biddau et al. 2016; Fielding and Hornsey 2016; Jans et al. 2018) or have strong ties with this group (Weenig and Midden 1991).
+When people feel strongly connected to a group, they may come to adopt the goals of the group as their own goals (Jans et al. 2018).
+Similarly, block leader approaches in which change is initiated from the bottom-up are effective in promoting mitigation behaviours (Abrahamse and Steg 2013); local ambassadors are more successful at convincing others when they have already adopted the promoted behaviour or programmes themselves as this increases their credibility (Kraft-Todd et al. 2018).

-11 SM 5.4 Structural perspectives
+5.SM.4 Structural Perspectives

-12 Sociological and historical analyses of energy demand (Royston et al. 2018) deduce that patterns and 13 dynamics of consumption are shaped by shifting configurations of infrastructures, technologies and 14 collective conventions (Frantzeskaki and Loorbach 2008).
-When the aim is to reverse the current 15 growing trend in demand, it is imperative to effectively activate and combine the three leverage points 16 underlying structures (rules, organisations and infrastructures) to trigger social consistent with 17 mitigation targets.
-If these leverage points are activated separately there is a high probability that path 18 dependencies and behavioural lock-ins cannot be overcome; if they are activated together but 19 independently, they can cause unwanted bounce effects or induce unexpected trends.
-There is a high 20 probability that the ex-ante design of a relevant combination of infrastructures, organisations and rules, 21 together with collective change of behaviours and adapted governance, will enable a real change in

-22 demand-side mitigation.
-Past lessons are helpful to fine-tune the required combination.
+Sociological and historical analyses of energy demand (Royston et al. 2018) deduce that patterns and dynamics of consumption are shaped by shifting configurations of infrastructures, technologies and collective conventions (Frantzeskaki and Loorbach 2008).
+When the aim is to reverse the current growing trend in demand, it is imperative to effectively activate and combine the three leverage points underlying structures (rules, organisations and infrastructures) to trigger social change consistent with mitigation targets.
+If these leverage points are activated separately there is a high probability that path dependencies and behavioural lock-ins cannot be overcome; if they are activated together but independently, they can cause unwanted bounce effects or induce unexpected trends.
+There is a high probability that the ex ante design of a relevant combination of infrastructures, organisations and rules, together with collective change of behaviours and adapted governance, will enable a real change in demand-side mitigation.
+Past lessons are helpful to finetune the required combination.

-24 SM 5.4.1 Infrastructures and technologies
+5.SM.4.1 Infrastructures and Technologies